DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### Start a Browser With Arguments

-If you need to pass arguments for the specified browser, write them after the browser's alias.
+To pass arguments for the specified browser, write them after the browser's alias.
 Enclose the browser call and its arguments in quotation marks.

 In Windows `cmd.exe` (default command prompt), use double quotation marks: